nopponaim603/docker-kafka-to-spark-streaming/README.md

 To launch the containers with kafka and spark:

-1. launch a terminal and go to the path where the `docker-compose.yml` file is
+1. launch a terminal and go to the same directory where the `docker-compose.yml` file is located. **If your not in the same directory the following commands  will not work**.
 2. run: ```docker-compose up```
 3. to open a terminal on kafka container: ```docker exec -it $(docker-compose ps -q kafka) bash```
 4. to open a terminal on spark container: ```docker exec -it $(docker-compose ps -q spark) bash```